p-org/P/Docs/docs/manual/modulesystem.md

 for the P module system (assume-guarantee style compositional reasoning) is described in the [paper](https://ankushdesai.github.io/assets/papers/modp.pdf)

 In its simplest form, a module in P is a collection of state machines.
 The P module system allows constructing larger modules by composing or unioning modules together.
-Hence, a distributed system under test which is a composition of multiple components together can be constructed by composing (or unioning) modules corresponding to those components.
-The [P test cases](testcases.md) takes as input a module that represents the **closed**[^1] system to be validated which is the union or composition of all the component modules.
+Hence, a distributed system under test which is a composition of multiple components can be constructed by composing (or unioning) modules corresponding to those components.
+The [P test cases](testcases.md) takes as input a module that represents the **closed**[^1] system to be validated which in turn is the union or composition of all the component modules.

 [^1]: A closed system is a system where all the machines or interfaces that are created are defined or implemented in the unioned modules.